Temperature as a Dynamically Maintained Steady State: Photonic Mechanisms, Maintenance Cost, and the Limits of the Infinite-Reservoir Idealization: Summary

+We have argued that temperature in ordinary matter is a dynamically maintained steady state, not a static equilibrium.
+The principal results are: (1) Any real open system at $E_c > 0$ continuously exchanges energy with its environment through electromagnetic radiation.
+When net emission exceeds absorption, $E_c$ decreases toward the environmental temperature scale. ``Thermal equilibrium,'' far from implying stasis, is physically a steady state maintained by ongoing energy exchange, with electromagnetic radiation serving as a ubiquitous and often dominant channel in open macroscopic systems.
+Formal statistical mechanics correctly defines equilibrium as a stationary state with detailed balance; what the present work identifies is the energy exchange process that physically sustains this condition in real open systems.

-(2) Maintaining a Planck distribution at $E_c$ requires photon input with average energy $\langle h\nu\rangle \approx 2.701\,E_c$ (Eq.~\eqref{eq:2701}), derived from the ratio of standard Bose-Einstein integrals.
-This quantifies the energetic throughput required to sustain any real temperature.
+(2) The mean photon energy in the Planck distribution is $\langle h\nu\rangle \approx 2.701\,E_c$ (Eq.~\eqref{eq:2701}), derived from the ratio of standard Bose-Einstein integrals.
+This characterizes the typical energy scale of photon exchange in any radiatively coupled system and quantifies why maintaining the high-frequency tail of the Planck spectrum requires photons carrying well above $E_c$.

-(3) The Maxwell velocity distribution of a gas is established by mechanical collisions, but the characteristic energy $E_c$ is set and maintained by coupling to external degrees of freedom~---~walls, radiation field, or both.
-Collisions give the shape; external coupling gives the scale.
-Both are necessary.
+(3) The Maxwell velocity distribution of a gas is established by mechanical collisions, while in open systems the long-time value of $E_c$ is controlled by energy exchange with the environment.
+Collisions govern the distributional form; boundary exchange governs the energy scale.
+Internal redistribution mechanisms such as phonon scattering operate within the system but do not replace the boundary condition: any surface at finite $E_c$ emits into its environment, and the equilibrium value of $E_c$ is set by the balance at that boundary, with electromagnetic radiation providing a ubiquitous and dominant channel.

 (4) Every finite thermal reservoir is maintained by energy exchange at a larger scale.
-The hierarchy extends from individual samples through cryostats, laboratories, planets, and stellar interiors.
-The classical infinite reservoir is the large-capacity limit of this hierarchy, valid when Eq.~\eqref{eq:reservoir_criterion} is satisfied, not a fundamental physical entity.
+The classical infinite reservoir is the large-capacity limit of a physical hierarchy, valid when the surrounding bath's $E_c$ changes negligibly on experimental timescales.
+Its physical basis is temporal scale separation; it is a controlled idealization, not a fundamental physical entity.

-(5) The dimensionless entropy $\mathcal{S} = \ln W$ carries the full statistical content of thermodynamic entropy; $k_B$ converts to SI units without adding physical content.
+(5) The dimensionless entropy $\mathcal{S} = \ln W$ carries the full statistical content of thermodynamic entropy; $k_B$ converts to SI units and links microstate counts to macroscopic temperature and energy scales.
 Entropy production corresponds to growth of the accessible microstate volume, made vivid by photon multiplication in inelastic scattering.

 These results do not modify thermodynamics but provide its mechanistic foundation in quantum electrodynamics.
 Classical theory correctly characterizes stationary distributions; the photonic mechanism identifies what physically realizes and sustains them.